Will You Regret Choosing Creative Freedom Over MONEY?

 They’ll pontificate their paradigms and online offerings for an eventual fee.
 The not-so-subtle message that you’re not living your life to the best of your abilities is topped off with a sprinkling of ‘you can and must do better if you want to be happy.’

-A monthly subscription model is a good example, with aggressive tactics that lock you in a not-refundable ‘deal’ by offering a slight discount if you pay 12 months in advance.
+A monthly subscription model is a good example, with aggressive tactics that lock you into a not-refundable ‘deal’ by offering a slight discount if you pay 12 months in advance.

 One day, my inbox pushed me Tim Denning’s hook headline, “How to Get Ahead of 99% of People in 12 Months.“